vmware/powershell-module-for-vmware-cloud-foundation/docs/functions/Credentials/Get-VCFCredential.md

 ```

 ### Description
-The Get-VCFCredential cmdlet connects to the specified SDDC Manager & retrieves a list of credentials.
+The Get-VCFCredential cmdlet connects to the specified SDDC Manager and retrieves a list of credentials.
 A privileged user account is required.

 ### Examples